AnnaMTZ/OK-Site/README.md

 Design and development done by me as my first web development project.

-At this point of time about 60% of html and css (I prefer to use sass for DRY code) for the site is completed.
+At this point of time about 80% of html and css (I prefer to use SASS) for the site is completed.

-Planning to add js for functionality and animations.
+Almost all the layout were done using grid and flex what reduced usage of media queries.
+I've used JavaScript to add some animations and functional elements for better UX.

-The whole project is expected to be completed before 15 February 2021.
+The whole project is expected to be completed by the end of March 2021.